 Hadrian’s Wall became a UNESCO World Heritage Site in 1987, joining a list of places that are so special they are deemed important to the whole of humanity.
 Hadrian's Wall leaves a lasting impression on any who visit, including writer George RR Martin who used it as inspiration for his own Wall in the bestselling books and hit TV series, Game of Thrones.

 The Hadrian's Wall path is an 84-mile long distance National Trail that follows the length of the wall.
 If you would like to stay at Herding Hill Farm whilst completing the wall, please give us a call.
+We are located just a mile from Cawfields Quarry.

 Did you know all our